 Pain, swelling, and stiffness gradually improve over time.
 Most patients can return to more normal function at about 2-3 months post-operatively, but maximum improvement can take several months.
 Recovery time varies among patients, depending on the severity of the injury, possible complications, and pain tolerance of the patient.
 My goal is to help each patient obtain the most function possible after the injury.

-Images below are from a patient with 4th and 5th metacarpal shaft fractures in the left hand.
+Images below are from a patient with 4th and 5th metacarpal shaft fractures in the hand.
 The fractures were displaced and unstable, requiring surgery to improve the patient’s hand function.
 ORIF with plates and screws was performed.